jbx-protocol/juice-docs/docs/user/resources/snapshot.md

 # Using Snapshot With Juicebox

 :::info
 Most projects ratify some type of Governance Process to use alongside Snapshot voting.
 Feel free to use [our process](https://docs.juicebox.money/dao/process/) as a starting point.
-You can also [contact onboarding](https://juicebox.money/contact), or join the [Juicebox Discord](https://discord.gg/juicebox) and tag `filipvv` and `0xSTVG.eth#7744` for help!
+You can also [get in touch](https://juicebox.money/contact), or join the [Juicebox Discord](https://discord.gg/juicebox) and tag `filipvv` and `0xSTVG.eth#7744` for help!
 :::

 ## What's Snapshot?